The McRib is back…sort of.

 A McRib “teaser” on Twitter:

-Or, as Freakonomics economist Stephen Dubner explains it, explains it, McDonald’s just has to wait long enough for him to forget how bad it is.
+Or, as Freakonomics’s Steven Dubner explains it, McDonald’s just has to wait long enough for him to forget how bad it is.

 My sources and more: Chicago Tribune Magazine had the history of the McRib and the McRib Locator tells where we can find it.
 Meanwhile Freakonomics looked at pork prices and this Businessinsider slide show has “11 Amazing McRib Facts.”
 Most interesting though, was this NPR story of the McRib’s origin.